Code-Mine-Development/test-run/Frontend/JS/javascript.md

 # Java Script test task

-Create simple application, using Java Script framework of your choice that will utilize Flick API to show photos.
+Create simple application, using Java Script framework of your choice that will utilize Flickr API to show photos.

 ## Requirements
 1. Use SOLID principals